trstlabs/intento/docs/trustless-triggers/TriggerPortal.md

 You have multiple options to transfer tokens, depending on where your recipients want to receive tokens and where you want to store your balance.

-- Transfer tokens locally on Trustless Hub
+- Transfer tokens locally on Intento
-- Transfer tokens from Trustless Hub to a destination chain
+- Transfer tokens from Intento to a destination chain
 - Automate sending tokens on a destination chain using advanced automation

 For now we focus on 1 and 2, and you can learn about advanced automation [here](#advanced-automation).

 2. Sending Tokens locally

-Transfer tokens to TriggerPørtal and send tokens locally on Trustless Hub.
+Transfer tokens to TriggerPørtal and send tokens locally on Intento.

 To make sure you have a sent tokens that are supported by TriggerPortal, import tokens over IBC in the Transfer tab of the menu.
 ![tp1](../images/triggerportal/send/tp1.png)